 I was the only one of our tasters who sampled this particular bar, which is scored into perfect nibble-sized chunky squares.
 Just two squares at time seemed to satisfy thanks to their sweet, milky chocolate.
 Plus, it was dotted with the perfect amount of brown rice crispy crunch to keep things interesting.

-Cleo’s Peanut Butter Cups (think Reese’s)
+Cleo’s Peanut Butter Cups (Reese’s copycat; Gluten-Free)

 Don’t expect to find an identical vegan replacement for those Reese’s cups here, but do expect to find an amazing peanut butter and chocolate dessert!
 Do you remember those days of dipping chocolate bars in the peanut butter jar?
-Come on, I know my sister and I weren’t the only ones doing that!
+Come on, I know my sister and I weren’t the only ones!
 These Go Max Go Candy Bars are really like that.
 Each bite is a true all natural peanut butter meets chocolate experience.
 The milky chocolate coating is super thick, and sweeter, but perfectly tempered by the slightly savory, soft and almost gooey peanut butter filling.

 The Facts on Go Max Go Candy Bars

 Availability: Go Max Go Candy Bars are sold at independent natural food stores in the U.S., and at vegan shops worldwide.
 You can also order them online from Amazon.